Nun Orchid Care

 Something bugging your orchid?
 Aphids are green, leggy insects attracted to new growth on plants, including flower buds.
 Look over your plant regularly for an infestation.
 Aphids suck plant juices and if left untreated, will multiply quickly, causing distorted growth.
 Try to wipe them off with a damp cloth before resorting to an insecticide.

-Growing Nun Orchid Plants
+Indoor Nun Orchid Care

 Light: Bright indirect light year-round.
-Some direct sun in winter is fine.

 Humidity: Moderate (50% relative humidity).
 Raise the humidity, if needed by setting your orchid plant on a humidity tray or use a cool-mist room humidifier.